iamnbutler/iamnbutler.github.io/posts/2015-11-01-design-workshop-exploration-and-process.md

   program.
 Each student works with a professor to explore an area that is interesting to them and they can get quite deep into.
 This is an opportunity to go deep on a topic you are passionate about...
-edit: Updated in 2021 with some context and a bit of cleanup & organization.
 featured: true
 show_thumbnail: true
 thumbnail: >-